Canoeing in Banff: Rental Tips and Where To Paddle

 Vermilion Lakes is largely a marsh, so it doesn’t hold the brilliant blue waters like many other lakes around Banff, but it still makes for an incredible place to canoe.
 The lakes are well protected by the winds, and the shallow water means that the waters remain calm on most days, so it’s an easier place to canoe kayak or SUP.

-While there is nowhere to rent a watercraft on Vermilion Lakes, you can rent from Banff Canoe Club along the Bow River and let them know of your plans – they’ll sort you out!
-If you have plans to rent more or mix it up with canoes and SUPs or rent more than once, consider signing up for a membership for $50, which provides the first hour for free, and then all hours from then on are $25.
+While there is nowhere to rent a watercraft on Vermilion Lakes, you can rent from Banff Canoe Club along the Bow River and let them know of your plans – they’ll help sort you out!
+If you have plans to rent more or mix it up with canoes and SUPs or rent more than once, consider signing up for a membership for $35, which provides canoe & kayak rental rates of $30 per hour and SUP for $20/ hour for the entire season.

 Lake Minnewanka

-If you’re seeking more of a challenge or to experience canoeing on open water, head to Lake Minnewanka.
-The large lake is well known for its “swells” that occur when the wind gust picks up.
+If you’re seeking more of a challenge or want to experience canoeing on open water, head to Lake Minnewanka.
+The large lake is well known for its “swells” that occur when the wind gusts pick up.
 However, if you stick close to the boat launch and the shoreline, you should be fine.

-Lake Minnewanka has a rich historic past with centuries of Stoney Nation American’s inhabiting the area and then the remains of a former resort submerged under the water.
-The submerged resort is the result of a dam created for hydroelectric power, which submerged the original town where you can now go for a dive.
+Lake Minnewanka has a rich historic past.
+For centuries, Stoney Nation Americans inhabited the area, and then the remains of a former resort were submerged under the water.
+The resort is the result of a dam created for hydroelectric power, which submerged the original town, where you can now go for a dive.

-Its name comes to the Stoney who lived here for centuries calling it Minn-waki, meaning “Lake of Spirits,” and when you paddle along its shores, you may experience some of those spirits.
+Its name comes from the Stoney, who lived here for centuries, calling it Minn-waki, meaning “Lake of Spirits.”
+When you paddle along its shores, you may experience some of those spirits.
 The massive lake and towering mountains will leave paddlers humbled by the scale of the landscape.
 It also makes for a tremendous place to ice skate in the winter.

 More advanced paddlers with their own canoes can plan multi-day camping trips along the lake.
 The boat launch managed by Pursuit rents canoes as well as rents small motorboats.
 Minnewanka is the only lake in the park that allows motor-powered boats in addition to kayaks and double kayaks.